sheikhmohdnazmulhasan/access-hood/README.md

 ### How it works

-- On mount, the component derives a deterministic, obfuscated storage key/value from the `password` and a salt, and checks `localStorage` for that pair to automatically re‑grant access.
+- On mount, the component derives a deterministic, obfuscated storage key/value from the configured `storageKey` and a salt, and checks `localStorage` for that pair to automatically re‑grant access.
-- On submit:
-  - If a `baseUrl` is configured via `setConfig`, the component sends a `POST` request to `baseUrl + verifyPath` with body `{ password }` and expects a JSON response `{ valid: boolean }`.
+- On submit, the component sends a `POST` request to `baseUrl + verifyPath` with body `{ password }` and expects a JSON response `{ valid: boolean }`.
 - If the backend returns `{ valid: true }`, the derived key/value is stored in `localStorage` and access is granted.
-  - If `baseUrl` is **not** configured, the component falls back to comparing the entered password to the `password` prop (legacy behavior).
 - Uses Web Crypto (`SHA‑256`) when available with a tiny non‑crypto fallback to remain functional in restricted environments.

 ### Notes and limitations

 - Client‑side gate only; even with a remote check, you should not ship sensitive data to the client unless the user is authorized server‑side.
 - SSR: The gate renders on the client; the component no‑ops on the server.
-- Clearing site data (or changing `password`) will reset the gate.
+- Clearing site data (or changing `storageKey`) will reset the gate.

 ### Styling